 If the job specified is currently at a control point, the operator drop bit is set in the error word in the control point area.
+The job name is checked against the name of the job currently being input; and if they are the same, the file is deleted.
 Otherwise, the FNT/FST is scanned; if the job is in the input stack, the file is deleted.
 If the job is in the output stack, output is not affected.